Redox1223/component101/GravitySensor/README.md

 Gravity sensors, also known as accelerometers, are devices used to measure acceleration due to gravity.
 These sensors are commonly found in various electronic devices such as smartphones, tablets, fitness trackers, and gaming consoles.
 They work on the principle of detecting changes in acceleration, allowing the device to determine its orientation and movement.

-Gravity sensors can measure the force of gravity acting on the device in multiple dimensions (usually three: x, y, and z axes).
-By analyzing these measurements, the device can detect its tilt, motion, and vibration.
-This information is valuable for applications like screen rotation, motion-based gaming, activity tracking, and augmented reality, among others.

-In summary, gravity sensors, or accelerometers, are essential components in modern electronic devices, enabling them to sense movement and orientation in three-dimensional space.

 ## Image

 ![IMG](IMG/IMG.png)